sheraghty/LearningPython/README.md

 # LearningPython
-Repository for resources developed for learning python
+Repository of notes used for learning python